DexTheFish/Wiki-Map/docs/user_stories.md

+## Lessons Learned
+it was a challenge to manage git workflow, particularly choosing good branches and consistently doing work on proper branches

 ## User Stories

 - As a user, I can see a list of the available maps based on some category